 The transmission and transfer case would essentially keep the vehicle firmly locked in place and safe from rolling down a driveway, possibly running into something or someone causing major damage to your vehicle and somebody else’s property.

-So in order to get the correct answer for your vehicle application, we need to essentially understand the 2 types of 4x4s.
+So to get the correct answer for your vehicle application, we need to essentially understand the 2 types of 4x4s.

 - A full-time 4WD which is essentially a permanent 4-wheel drive